Recycling Events and Extravaganzas

 - Print pumpkin recycling tags, and hand them out with your candy.

 - Share this page with your friends, business associates, and municipal leaders using email, facebook, or your favorite social media.

 Keep Cooking Fats, Oils, and Grease Out of Your Sink

 Even if hot water is running and the grease is liquid when it goes down the drain, cooking oils and fats solidify as soon as they reach cold pipes.
 Cities and homeowners spend thousands of dollars on resulting sewer clogs.
 It's illegal to put liquids into the garbage, and used cooking oil can be recycled into bio-fuel!
 Instead of dumping it down the drain, put your cooking oil, no matter how small the amount, into a container, and store until there is a cooking oil recycling event.
 Learn more in this video from the Texas "Cease the Grease" program.

-City of Wheaton's Public Works Yard (south side of 821 W. Liberty)
+Public Works Yard (south side of 821 W Liberty)

-2nd Saturday of each month from 9 am until noon
+2nd Saturday of each month from 9am - noon

 1S640 Shaffner, Wheaton